DanChianucci/Eagle2Kicad/readme.txt

 Please try it out and report any issues to the issue tracker.

 Features so far:
         Convert Boards
             -Rectangle Graphics are not converted
         Convert Libraries
-		-Very Limited Schematic Symbol support

-To Convert Board:
+            -Schematic Symbol Conversions thanks to ???

+To Convert a file run Start.py located in the root of the download zip file A gui will pop up asking what to do.
+    -# Choose an option
-	-copy the Eagle .brd file to the Board directory
+    -# Select the file to convert.
-	-run Board.py (in the BOARD directory)
-	-it will ask for the name of an input file (the .brd you just copied) -it will ask for the name of an output file (anything.brd) -And thats it, the kicad .brd file is now in the Board directory

-To Convert Library
-	(note COnverting Libraries is still experimental)
-	-copy the Eagle .lbr file to the Library directory -run Library.py (in the Library directory)
-	-it will ask for the name of an input file (the .lbr file you just copied) -it will ask for the name of an output file (anything.mod) -And thats it, the kicad footprint library should be in the Library folder
+    -# Select the Output file(s)
+    -# A message will appear stating whether or not the conversion was sucessful -# check the log.txt to see if there were any issues

 !!!!!!!!!!!!NOTICE!!!!!!!!!!!!!!!!!
 All boards converted using this script should be checked over to make sure everything looks good.